mneedham/batch-import/readme.md

 # Neo4j CSV Batch Importer

-The Neo4j Batch Importer is a tool used to load large amounts of data (i.e. millions of nodes and relationships) into a [neo4j](http://www.neo4j.org/) database.
+The Neo4j Batch Importer is a tool used to quickly load large amounts of data (i.e. millions of nodes and relationships) into a [neo4j](http://www.neo4j.org/) database.

 ## Installation